Healthy Eating for Women Who Are Pregnant or Breastfeeding

 Eat a variety of healthy foods

-It’s important to eat a variety of fruits, vegetables, grains, protein foods, and dairy and fortified soy alternatives.
-Choose options for meals, beverages, and snacks that have limited added sugars, saturated fat, and sodium.
+It’s important to eat a variety of fruits, vegetables, grains, protein foods, and dairy or fortified soy alternatives.
+Choose options for meals, beverages, and snacks that have limited added sugars, saturated fat, and sodium (salt).

 Get your plan

 Calorie and nutrient needs are different during pregnancy and when you are breastfeeding.
 Get your MyPlate Plan to learn your estimated calorie needs and how to meet your food group goals.